Our Essential Services

 - Māori may spontaneously sing traditional songs while speaking – these are often used as a way to close or enhance a speech.

 - Māori’s love of nature influenced the nation’s stand on environmentalism.
-There is an overall positive attitude towards the environment and its preservation that is common amongst everyone.
+There is an overall positive attitude towards the environment and its preservation.

 Business Etiquette and Negotiations